rokopt/spec/src/architecture/namada/governance.md

 # Namada Governance

 Anoma introduce a governance mechanism to propose and apply protocol changes with and without the need for an hard fork.
-Anyone holding some `NamadaT` will be able to prosose some changes to which delegators and validator will cast their `yay` or `nay` votes.
+Anyone holding some `NAM` will be able to prosose some changes to which delegators and validator will cast their `yay` or `nay` votes.
 Governance on Anoma supports both `signaling` and `voting` mechanism.
 The difference between the the two, is that the former is needed when the changes require an hard fork.
 In cases where the chain is not able to produce blocks anymore, Anoma relies on `off chain` signaling to agree on a common move.

 ## On-chain protocol